resurfaceio/logger-ebpf/CONTRIBUTING.md

 ```

 ------
+## ARM Notes

+We are still trying to figure out portability.
+In the meantime, we need to specify a `-target` architecture in `gen.go`, as well as the correct path to any executables in `main.go`.
+Currently, these are the only two changes required for the logger to work on arm64.
+However, development is being carried out on amd64 and there are no immediate plans to support arm.

-*However, if you really wanna try, do this before:
+Having said that, if you really wanna try your luck with ARM, do this before:

 ```
 mkdir backups